 Skip to main content

-Docker in DOM Cloud is powered by Podman.
-It's always run in rootless mode and allows running 24/7.
-Because of how powerful and resouce consuming this is only available with Kit and Pro user plan.
+Docker in DOM Cloud is powered by Docker rootless mode.
+Enabling docker features is implicitly allows running 24/7 (doesn't have to actually using docker).
+Because of how powerful and resouce consuming this is only available starting with Kit plan.

-• assign /etc/subuid + /etc/subgid to allow podman rootless using sub uids for assigning containers.
+• assign /etc/subuid + /etc/subgid to allow docker using sub uids for assigning containers.

 • assign /var/lib/systemd/linger to allow backround processes not get killed when SSH session terminates.

-The deployment script below activates docker capabilities and starts a "hello world" podman container for demo.
+The deployment script below activates docker capabilities and set up a docker-compose.yml file from services script.

 source: clear